The Wolf from Scotland

 PHILANTHROPIC PHYSICIAN

-Once they got settled, Kalley and his wife were appalled at the poverty and illiteracy they found on the mid-Atlantic island.
-The good doctor decided to offer the disadvantaged his medical services for free, meanwhile surcharging his more wealthy patrons.
+Once they settled on the mid-Atlantic island, Kalley and his wife were appalled at the poverty and illiteracy they encountered.
+The good doctor decided to offer the disadvantaged his medical services for free while over-charging his more wealthy patrons.

-Soon he’d gathered enough funds to build a small hospital & pharmacy and open no less than 17 small schools around the island that catered to children during the day and unlettered adults in the evenings.
+Soon, he had gathered enough funds to build a small hospital and pharmacy and open as many as 17 small schools around the island, teaching children during the day and unlettered adults in the evenings.

 “What can possibly be wrong with that?”
 I hear you say!